Digital Collections

 The VRC will exercise precautions in storing and preserving the objects, but the objects are entering a teaching collection and will be made available for handling, examination, and possible conservation intervention by instructors and students.
 The VRC intends to safely store and facilitate access to the objects as best we can in the context of a teaching collection, but we do not have museum quality storage, security, or HVAC systems.
 Some contemporary materials are perishable, and may be replaced by demand.

-All corresponding image files are maintained on VRC servers.
+All corresponding image files are maintained on the University’s Box cloud servers.
 Original image files and corresponding metadata records will additionally be transferred to the Digital Library Development Center’s archive where they can be properly maintained in a digital preservation environment to avoid the risk of corruption.
-A copy of the original files will remain on VRC servers.
+A copy of the master files will remain on VRC servers.

 Access